StackStorm/st2docs/docs/source/upgrade_notes.rst

   :doc:`Windows runners </install/config/winrm_runners>` page for more details on the new WinRM runners).

-  |st2| team won't provide support for those runners anymore, but if you still use them, they can
+  |st2| team won't provide support for those runners anymore, but they can still be used and
-  still be installed from git:
+  installed from git repository:

   .. code-block:: bash